MozeBaltyk/mozebaltyk.github.io/content/posts/howto-write-hugo-shortcode/index.md

 Instead of maintaining a long Markdown table, you can store the data in a `a-long-list-of-stuffs.yaml` file, which is easier to read and update over time.

 So let do a *shortcode* which:
-✔ Generate a valid Markdown table
+✔ Generate a valid table
 ✔ Auto-generates headers
 ✔ Makes URLs clickable
 ✔ Renders Markdown / HTML when present